ChrisDuffley/stationPlaylist/readme.md

 * Shift+F11: Toggles whether Studio will play the first selected track when encoder is connected to a streaming server.
 * Control+F11: Toggles background monitoring of the selected encoder.
 * F12: Opens a dialog to enter custom label for the selected encoder or stream.
+* Control+F12: opens a dialog to select the encoder you have deleted (to realign stream labels).

 ## SPL Assistant layer